jhayer/bacterial_genomics_training/docs/mlst.md

 Check the output file.
 What is the sequence type of this strain?

 !!! question
-If the assembly of the other _Klebsiella pneumoniae_ strains are provided, try to make a loop to run the MLST analysis on all.
+If the (hybrid) assemblies of the other _Klebsiella pneumoniae_ strains are provided, try to make a loop to run the MLST analysis on all.